 2. Closed Access

-Closed Records in the Holdings of the Diocese of McKenzie River records are closed for a period of time negotiated between the depositor or donor of the records and/or the Provincial Archives of Alberta.
+Closed Records are closed for a period of time negotiated between the depositor or donor of the records; or closed due to the policies of the General Synod Archives.

-These records are closed to all researchers with the exception of the Provincial Archivist or his or her representative, the General Secretary and / or the General Synod Archivist who may have access to the records during the closure period.
+These records are closed to all researchers with the exception of the Primate or his or her representative, the General Secretary and / or the General Synod Archivist who may have access to the records during the closure period.